 Similar to nicotine patches, CBD transdermal patches have CBD extract infused into them, delivering small doses all throughout the day.
 Available in two different variants: matrix and reservoir.
-Reservoir CBD patches are more effective.
-Better CBD delivery rate.
-More effective but a little pricier than matrix patches.
+Reservoir CBD patches are more effective and offer a better CBD delivery rate.
+They are more effective but a little pricier than matrix patches.

 Uses & benefits:

 CBD transdermal patches differ from other CBD topicals.
 They can penetrate through the skin’s surface into the bloodstream.
-Good for internal physiological benefits such as:
+They are helpful for internal physiological benefits such as: